rankyn/xivlauncher

 which can clean up your ~.xlcore

 folder and improve performance/compatibility with the native XIVLauncher install.
 If you are upgrading from 1.0.1.0-2 or earlier, or moving from the flatpak install, you should run this.
 Running this script will delete a few of the folders in ~/.xlcore.
 When you run XIVLauncher those folders will be recreated with fresh versions.
 This may break the flatpak install!
-If you are trying to switch back and forth between native and flatpak, you may have to run this script each time you switch.
-If you are running a custom version of wine, this script is not necessary.
+This is largely no longer necessary, and the functionality has been moved into the launcher itself in the troubleshooting tab: Clear Wine & DXVK button.

 Non-Steam Configuration